kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <li>Post the feature blog publication schedule in <code>#sig-docs-blog</code> (<a href="https://kubernetes.slack.com/archives/CJDHVD54J/p1628649661040600">example post</a>)
         <li>Establish a regular cadence status check-in with the <code>#sig-docs-blog</code> team and maintain the publication schedule post in Slack to keep everyone synced
         <li>Request placeholder PRs in k/website from all feature blog authors
+        <li>Optional 'Deprecations and Removals' blog ready for review
         </ul>
         </td>
     </tr>